Did you know, about 3 million Americans switch jobs every month looking out for a better opportunity?

 Even if all your employees don’t take advantage of these programs, offering wellness programs is still one of the important employee retention strategies as it sends a message that the company cares for its employees.

 Also, in some cases, these wellness programs can make an influence even before an employee joins the organization.
 This is because talented job candidates look for employers that not only provide a competitive salary but a competitive benefits package as well.

 3) Have an Employee Development Plan

 According to Willis Towers Watson, nearly three-quarters of high-retention-risk employees leave because they have nowhere else to go on their current organization’s career ladder.

-Providing a clearly laid-out path for advancement is another great employee retention strategy that makes your workforce feel that they are a critical part of your company’s success.
+Providing a clearly laid-out employee development plan for advancement is another great employee retention strategy that makes your workforce feel that they are a critical part of your company’s success.

 However, when your staff is bogged down by their daily tasks, they can’t take time to expand their knowledge or learn new skills.
 And traditional training methods like conducting group training and providing long written manuals make it even more difficult for employees to participate in training.
 These traditional methods are time-consuming and can overwhelm learners with too much information at once.